 Verifying Your Domain

 The benefit of verifying by domain is that it will verify any email address that uses that domain.
 Verifying an email address is easier, but then you will have to verify every email address you wish to use separately.

 To verify your domain name on Amazon SES, you need to make sure the Verify Domain option is selected.
 After that, you should type in the domain name you used when signing up for Amazon AWS.

-Once you’ve entered the domain name, you need to click the Verify Domain button.
 You will be given a name and value to add to a new TXT record in your domain’s DNS settings.

 For instructions on how to create a TXT record to your site’s DNS settings, see our DNS guide.